Membox: Weaving Topic Continuity into Long-Range Memory for LLM Agents: Conclusions

 \section{Conclusions}

 This paper addresses the challenge of topic continuity in human–agent dialogue—the tendency for adjacent turns to form coherent thematic episodes.
-Existing agent memory systems follow a fragmentation–compensation paradigm that first breaks dialogue into isolated pieces and then restore coherence, resulting in structural discontinuities and biases toward surface‑level similarity.
-We propose membox, a hierarchical memory architecture that preserves continuity at storage time rather than reconstructing it post‑hoc.
-The Topic Loom groups consecutive same‑topic turns into coherent memory boxes through sliding‑window monitoring, while the Trace Weaver links these boxes across discontinuities to recover recurring macro‑topics and long‑range event timelines.
-Experiments on LoCoMo show that membox achieves up to 68\% F1 improvement over strong baselines such as Mem0 and A‑MEM, while using far fewer context tokens.
-These results demonstrate that explicitly modeling topic continuity yields more coherent, efficient, and temporally grounded LLM agents.
+Existing agent memory systems follow a fragmentation–compensation paradigm that first decomposes dialogue into isolated turns or fixed-size chunks and then compensates through similarity-based enrichment or retrieval, resulting in structural discontinuities and biases toward surface‑level similarity rather than topic continuity.
+We propose Membox, a hierarchical memory architecture that augments agent memory with a topic-continuity organization layer.
+The Topic Loom organizes incoming dialogue into locally coherent episodes through sliding-window monitoring, while the Trace Weaver links sealed episodes across discontinuities to recover recurring macro-topics and long-range event timelines.
+Experiments on LoCoMo show that Membox improves F1 across the evaluated QA categories over strong baselines such as Mem0 and A‑MEM, while BLEU-1 generally follows the same trend with small metric-specific tradeoffs in a few settings.
+Compact retrieval demonstrates the value of topic-continuous boxes, while trace-expanded retrieval further improves long-range QA by adding macro-topic evidence.
+These results demonstrate that modeling topic continuity as a memory-construction principle yields more coherent, efficient, and temporally grounded LLM agents.